 Across the federation, voter's turnout was abysmally low relative to the level of turnout during the presidential and NASS elections.
-In majority of places, there is unrestricted movement, including vehicular and free movement of persons.
-Youths rather than participate in the elections, used the opportunity for extra-curricular activates, including playing football, getting engrossed in political analysis and socializing as a way of venting their anger against the electoral process.
+In majority of places, there were unrestricted movement, including vehicular and movement of persons.
+Youths rather than participate in the elections, used the opportunity for extra-curricular activities, including playing football, getting engrossed in political analysis and socializing as a way of venting their anger against the electoral process.

 In Benue and Kaduna states, as at 1.00pm, the turnout was low.
 The turnout, though improved marginally in Kaduna state, the improvement was really nothing to cheer about.
 During the presidential and NASS elections, in places were 200 out of 500 voted, total number of voters in the Governorship and State Assembly elections increased to 230.

-c) Secrecy of the ballot:
+In Ward 01, Area 2, Amusement Park, FCT where there were 1873 registered voters, only 108 voted.
+In PU 067 Ward Maisandari 13 in Maiduguri, Bornu State, the registered number of voters were 905 and only 309 voted c) Secrecy of the ballot: